janlee14/theworldsbestfyp/README.md

 ## News API setup

-The News page now loads live titles from the NewsData crypto endpoint through the backend.
+The News page loads live titles from the NewsData crypto endpoint through the backend.

 1. Create `backend/.env`
 2. Paste your key: